Wig Terminology: Guide to Common Wig Terms

 Your Guide to Common Wig Terms

 When reading about wigs, you might come across some terminology that you are not familiar with.
-This can be overwhelming at times and very confusing for those who are unfamiliar with the wig buying experience.
+This can be overwhelming at times and very confusing for newcomers to the wig buying experience.
 Hearing terms like wefting, lace front, and hand-tied can be confusing, and remembering the definition of each term can be just as tricky.
-This list of common wig terms should help guide you through your wig research, and will help give you the details you need to make an informed wig buying experience.
+This list of common wig terms should help guide you through your wig research, and will help you understand the details needed to make an informed wig buying decision.

 Kanekalon: Kanekalon is the world's finest wig fiber for easy care and quick styling.
 All wigs and hairpieces from The Wig Company brands are made with Kanekalon synthetic fibers.
 Creating the natural look of human hair, these synthetic wigs are amazingly lifelike and durable.
 Styles stay in place, and colors remain vibrant.